origo-map/origo-documentation/content/layers.md

 `options` | _array of strings_ List of allowed values.
-Required for type `dropdown` (optional) `readonly` | _bool_ True if attribute should be displayed but not allowed to edit (optional) `required` | _bool_ True if the attribut must have a value (optional)
+Required for type `dropdown` (optional) `readonly` | _bool_ True if attribute should be displayed but not allowed to edit (optional) `required` | _bool_ True if the attribut must have a value (optional) `defaultValue` | _string_ or _object_.
+When type is string that string is used as default value on feature creation.
+When it is an object a _defaultValue_ object defines behaviour (optional)

 **Editor attribute types**